hulvdan/cookier/TASKS_HULVDAN.md

   + slingshot for bouncing
 x projectile: stone bounces
 x burning ailment works

-* projectiles, like weapons, change the sign of scaleX if dir.x < 0
-  (+ 180 degrees rotation?)
+x projectiles, like weapons, change the sign of scaleX if dir.x < 0 (+ 180 degrees rotation?)

 * bouncing calculates enemy pos based on it's speed and distance from projectile
 * bouncing no to closest by to a first random found in possible range
 * burning spread